Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Lourdes Gurriel Jr. At The Plate

-- Gurriel is batting .268 with five doubles, a triple, a home run and a walk.
+- Gurriel has five doubles, a triple, a home run and a walk while batting .267.

+- He has hit a long ball in one of 18 games, and in 1.3% of his plate appearances.

-- Gurriel has driven in a run in five games this season (29.4%), including two games with multiple runs batted in.
+- Gurriel has driven in a run in six games this season (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.